|

 Ruthie Smithens is Kit's best friend and she is loyal, understanding and generous.
 Like Kit, Ruthie is growing up in Cincinnati in 1934.

-Ruthie will be added to the collection of American Girls in 2008.
-Even though Ruthie will be the fourteenth historical girl added after the collection was launched in 1986, she is really a part of Kit's collection.
-She will be the fourth friend doll released along with an American Girl movie.
+Ruthie was added to the collection of American Girls in 2008.
+Even though Ruthie was the fourteenth historical girl added after the collection was launched in 1986, she is really a part of Kit's collection.
+She was the fourth friend doll released along with an American Girl movie.

 |